 I use a mandolin for this process because it keeps them super consistent, but hey if you’ve got some killer knife cuts or are looking for more practice then by all means get out your chef’s knife and let it roll.

-The same process goes for a yellow onion because we are going to cook it with the sliced potatoes.
+The same process goes for a yellow onion because we are going to cook it with the sliced potatoes and serve it up with the New York strip steak.
 Oh yeah, peel the onion :-).

 These lyonnaise potatoes are going to be absolutely delicious with this New York Strip Steak recipe.